hmcts/ccd-docker/README.md

 brew install jq;
 ```

-If you are using Windows you should buy a Mac at this point :)

 ### 5. Add Initial Case Worker Users

 A caseworker user can be created in IDAM using the following command: